zacanger/niddesa/text/generated-translations/cullaniddesa/07-chinese-google.md

 "Why would he become cold and liberated just there?"
 Will the consciousness of people like that die?

-Because of that, the brahmin said:

-"[Venerable U Bosi like this:] If he can live there and become a non-traveler, even for many years, all eyes!

-is there he will get cold and become a liberator?
-Will the consciousness of people like that die? "

-43. [World Zun: "Wu Bosi!"]
+43. [Blessed One: "Ubosi!"]
 Like the flame being thrown by the wind, it does not come to the name when it goes to extinction,
 Like this, Muni has been freed from the name and body, and he will not come to the name when he goes to extinction.